 Clinical psychologists interview their patients or observe how they interact with others.
 They are trained in the art of digging beneath the surface to diagnose and treat any behavioral or emotional disorders they uncover in the process.

 They counsel their patients in individual or group therapy sessions.
-It is possible that robots might be able to help psychologists speed up the disorder diagnosing process; but the vast majority of tasks performed by psychologists require emotional acumen that robots do not yet possess.
+It is possible that robots might be able to help psychologists speed up the disorder diagnosing process, but the vast majority of tasks performed by psychologists require emotional acumen that robots do not yet possess.

 Clinical psychology is a career path offering a favorable future outlook in both the USA and Australia.
-In the United States, Department of Labor analysts expect to see 21,000 new jobs for clinical, school and counseling psychologists by the year 2026.
+In the United States, Department of Labor analysts expects to see 21,000 new jobs for clinical, school and counseling psychologists by the year 2026.